 - Is detention necessary in all the circumstances to maintain confidence in the administration of justice?

-The Criminal Code also directs the Judge or Justice of the Peace to considered whether the alleged victim of the offence is an intimate partner or family member.
+The Criminal Code also directs the Judge or Justice of the Peace to consider whether the alleged victim of the offence is an intimate partner or family member.
 Where this is the case, it can be more difficult to secure your release on bail.

 Due to the serious nature of the charges, you can expect to be placed on very strict conditions.
 Rest assured, we will work to not only secure your release but also ensure the least restrictive set of bail conditions (including the minimum cash deposit) possible.

 In order for your lawyer to secure less stringent conditions, the judge will need to be satisfied that you will attend court as required and that you pose no significant risk of harm to the public.
 This may be difficult in a domestic violence case, but not impossible.

 Our lawyers are often successful at persuading the Crown Prosecutor in charge to let our clients out.
 Moreover, we will work to secure your release on conditions that are no more than necessary.
 If we can’t convince the prosecutor, we can conduct a formal bail hearing and work to convince the Court.
 Even if you are ultimately detained, we can appeal that decision on very short notice through a Bail Review.
 Such reviews are conducted at the Superior Court of British Columbia.

 Where can I pay for bail for domestic violence charges in Surrey?

 If you or a loved one is charged with domestic violence charges in Surrey and granted bail, you can pay bail at court registry (courthouse) in British Columbia.
 Even if you live in Victoria, you can pay bail there for someone detained in Surrey.

 The Surrey court registry is open from 8:30-4:30 Monday to Friday.
 The contact details of the registry office at the Surrey Courts Centre are as follows: